Observing network dynamics through sentinel nodes: Evaluating approximation error on an alternative dynamics

 \section{Evaluating approximation error on an alternative dynamics}

 We have assumed that we can use the equations of the actual dynamical system in order to optimize node set selection.
 This condition is unlikely to hold in practice.
 In this section, we assess the consequences of optimizing with a proposed, or training, dynamics that is not the actual, or test, dynamics.
 Our procedure works as follows.
 For a given network, we pretend that we do not know the test dynamics (e.g., SIS dynamics) and therefore run a training dynamics (e.g., coupled double-well dynamics).
 Then, we analyze the approximation error obtained by the node sets we optimized with the training dynamics when the actual dynamics are the test dynamics.
-See Figure \ref{fig:dyn-comp} a in the main text.
+See Fig.\,5a in the main text.
+We further show the corresponding results for a weighted mobility-based human network and a directed air-traffic network in Figs.~\ref{fig:dyn-com-Proxw} and \ref{fig:dyn-com-Flights}, respectively.
+The results are similar to those shown in Fig.\,5 in the main text, suggesting that our method can work for weighted networks and directed networks and that it is potentially useful for approximating real epidemic outbreaks for which a reasonable dynamics may be unknown.

-We followed this procedure for each combination of training dynamics, test dynamics, network, and node set type.
+We followed this procedure for each combination of training dynamics, test dynamics, undirected and unweighted network, and node set type.
 Specifically, for each network, we used the 100 node sets optimized on the training dynamics (e.g., coupled double-well dynamics) to calculate approximation errors on each test dynamics (i.e., SIS dynamics, gene-regulatory dynamics, and mutualistic species dynamics if the training dynamics is the coupled double-well dynamics).
 We carry out this procedure for each pair of different training and test dynamics, each network, and each node set type.
 We omit the heuristic algorithms for node set selection considered in section~\ref{sec:structural-features}\ref{sub:SI-heuristic} because they do not perform well even when we assume to know the test dynamics (see section~\ref{sec:structural-features}\ref{sub:SI-heuristic} for the results).
 Note that only the optimized and degree-preserving node sets use information on the dynamics.
 Therefore, there are 100 optimized and degree-preserving node sets for each pair of training dynamics and network, but 100 node sets for each network for completely random node sets.

 As in section \ref{sec:compare-networks}, we analyzed $\ln \varepsilon$ as the dependent variable in a multi-way ANOVA.
 We excluded data from the ER network for the same reason as that stated in section~\ref{sec:compare-networks}.
 Even without knowledge of the test dynamics, our model explains a substantial portion of the variance in $\ln \varepsilon$ ($R^2 = 0.64$), although it is less than when we do know the test dynamics (see section~\ref{sec:compare-networks}).
 Each of the four independent variables is highly significant (training dynamics: $df = 3$, $F = 2,355$, $p < 10^{-7}$; test dynamics: $df = 3$, $F = 27,863$, $p < 10^{-7}$; network: $df = 18$, $F = 605$, $p < 10^{-7}$; node set type: $df = 2$, $F = 9,561$, $p < 10^{-7}$).
 Note that the large number (i.e., $68,400$) of observations in part explains the small $p$ values.